Cabling for System Management, Alarms, and Network Clocking

 Console Port Cabling

-The initial configuration of an RP coupled with a 22-port SCGE card takes place through the console port.
-Although these devices have Ethernet ports, the Ethernet ports cannot be used until they are configured.
-The 22-port SCGE card in the FCC has a console port, but because the multishelf system is configured on an RP, the console port on the 22-port SCGE card is generally used only for troubleshooting.
+The initial configuration of an PRP takes place through the console port.
+Although PRPs have Ethernet ports, the Ethernet ports cannot be used until they are configured.

-To connect to any of the console ports in the multishelf system, use a rollover cable with an RJ-45 connector on the end that connects to the multishelf system component.
+To connect to any of the console ports in the CRS Back-to-Back System, use a rollover cable with an RJ-45 connector on the end that connects to the CRS Back-to-Back System component.
 Typically, the other end of the rollover cable also uses an RJ-45 connector.
 The other end of the rollover cable may connect to a terminal, computer running terminal emulation software, or terminal server.
 Adapters are available to connect the RJ-45 connector on the rollover cable to a variety of serial ports.
 For more information on rollover cables and connectors, see the following web page:

-For information on connecting to the console port on an RP, see Cisco IOS XR Getting Started Guide.
+For information on connecting to the console port on an PRP, see Cisco IOS XR Getting Started Guide

 Auxiliary Port Cabling

-Auxiliary ports are provided on the RP and SCGE (2-port or 22-port) cards for remote connections through modems.
-RP auxiliary ports can be used to configure the multishelf system.
-As with the console port, the SCGE auxiliary port is typically used for troubleshooting.
+Auxiliary ports are provided on the PRP card for remote connections through modems.
+PRP auxiliary ports can be used to configure the CRS Back-to-Back System.

 Management Ethernet Port Cabling

-Each RP provides a Management Ethernet port that can be used to manage the RP through an Ethernet network.
-This port can also be used to download software to RPs in the multishelf system or transfer files to remote servers for analysis or backup storage.
+Each PRP provides a Management Ethernet port that can be used to manage the PRP through an Ethernet network.
+This port can also be used to download software to PRPs in the CRS Back-to-Back System or transfer files to remote servers for analysis or backup storage.

 The typical connection to the Management Ethernet port uses an Ethernet cable with RJ-45 connectors at each end.
-The other end of the cable typically connects to an Ethernet switch, hub, or router that provides connectivity between the multishelf system and networks from which system management is desired.
+The other end of the cable typically connects to an Ethernet switch, hub, or router that provides connectivity between the CRS Back-to-Back System and networks from which system management is desired.

-For information on connecting to the Management Ethernet port on an RP, see Cisco IOS XR Getting Started Guide.
+For information on connecting to the Management Ethernet port on an PRP, see Cisco IOS XR Getting Started Guide

 Alarm Module Alarm-Out Cabling